 In 2006, Adam McKinney and Daniel Banks, Ph.D., co-founded DNAWORKS, an arts and service organization committed to dialogue and healing through the arts.
 DNAWORKS has led programming and workshops at such notable institutions as Wellesley College, California Institute of the Arts, Babson College, Bryn Mawr College, University of California Berkeley, University of California Riverside, New York University, Rhodes College, DePaul University, NYU Tel Aviv, and University of Ghana Legon, among others, and has worked with community organizations and congregations in Salt Lake City, Atlanta, Toronto, Tacoma, Los Angeles, New York City, Boston, and in Hungary and South Africa.
 They have led workshops and trainings for such organizations as The Curriculum Initiative, The Academy for Jewish Religion, The Museum at Eldridge Street, Jewish Multiracial Network, The Insight Fellowship/Shusterman Foundation, and the Hillel Council of New England, and presented at such conferences as International Peace Research Association, Jewish Outreach Initiative/Big Tent Judaism Conference, the Conney Project on Jewish Art, Schmooze, APAP, and the JOINT/Lauder Foundation Summer Camp (Szarvas, Hungary).

 In NYC, they have presented “Belonging Everywhere,” their filmed oral history project with the Jewish community of Sefwi Wiawso, and led community dialogues for the Jewish Community Center of Manhattan, the American Jewish Committee of Long Island, the Bronfman Center at NYU, and the Society for the Advancement of Judaism, in partnership with the AJC of Manhattan.
-They have performed HaMapah/The Map, a multi-media, genealogical dance journey, in NYC; Wellesley, MA; Los Angeles, CA; Sante Fe and Albuquerque, NM; Memphis, TN; Szarvas, Hungary; Ourense, Spain; Belgrade, Serbia; and Spoleto, Italy.
+They have performed HaMapah/The Map, a multi-media, genealogical dance journey, in NYC; Saratoga Springs, NY; Sante Fe and Albuquerque, NM; Los Angeles, CA; Szarvas, Hungary; Ourense, Spain; Belgrade, Serbia; and Spoleto, Italy and at West Virginia Stage University; Wellesley College; Rhodes College, Memphis, TN; and the Kennedy Center American College Theatre Festival in Boise, ID.
 In 2009, DNAWORKS spent nine weeks in Israel and Palestine where they created a new dance work with Beta Dance Troupe, an Ethiopian Dance Company in Haifa, and led workshops with Israeli Arab and Jewish youth, as well as with Israelis and Palestinians.
-They have spent the past three summers in Hungary under the auspices of the Regional English Language Office of the US Embassy in Budapest to lead a self-expression through drama workshops for youth and at the Roma and Friends Tolerance Camp and teacher training workshops for their teachers.
+They have spent the summers of 2009, 2010, and 2011 in Hungary under the auspices of the Regional English Language Office of the US Embassy in Budapest to lead a self-expression through drama workshops for youth and at the Roma and Friends Tolerance Camp and teacher training workshops for their teachers.

 DNAWORKS has received funding from the Trust for Mutual Understanding, US Embassies and Consulates in South Africa, Ghana, Israel, Hungary, the U.K., and Azerbaijan, and several family foundations.